Above: golden leaves carpet a Montmartre square

 11. Never arrive early.

 12. Don't sit drinking red wine as an apéritif and on its own.
 Ever.
 Every Paris café and restaurant has its apéritifs list and red wine isn't on it.
-Or white, except in a kir.
+Or white, except as a kir.

 14. Don’t be smiley (w/masks currently en rigueur this one's easy).
-Save smiles for those you know, or if you want a service.
+Save smiles for those you know or if you want a service.

 15. Choose a parfum as your signature scent.
 With holiday shopping in full swing, drop hints.